Student-centered learning theory: What the research says

 How does student-centered learning benefit learners?

-Student-centered learning may benefit learners by promoting stronger engagement with topics that are relevant to students’ lived experiences and future contexts.
+The benefits of student-centered learning are broad and varied.
+Student-centered learning can support learners by promoting stronger engagement with topics that are relevant to students’ lived experiences and future contexts.
 As we’ve seen from the research, there is some evidence to suggest schools operating according to student-centered learning principles outperformed similar schools in terms of key metrics such as performance on assessments, graduation rates, and persistence in higher education.

-Additional research, potentially incorporating a greater body of student-centered evidence, will no doubt reveal a fuller, more accurate picture of what student-centered learning can do for students.
-As further details emerge, education leaders will glean deeper insights from this growing area of research, enhancing their efforts to help today’s students become lifelong learners.
+Additional research, potentially incorporating a greater body of student-centered evidence, will no doubt reveal a fuller, more accurate picture of what student-centered classrooms can do for students.
+As further details emerge, education leaders will glean deeper insights from this growing area of research, enhancing their efforts to help today’s students become lifelong learners with strong problem-solving skills.